LiUGraphQL/graphql-result-size/readme.md

 # GraphQL Result Size Calculator
-This is a [Node.js](https://nodejs.org/en/) module that provides a prototypical implementation of an algorithm that calculates the size of GraphQL response objects.
+This is a [Node.js](https://nodejs.org/en/) module that provides a prototypical implementation of an algorithm that calculates the *exact* size of GraphQL response objects.
 Hence, this module can be used to check whether the size of the response to a GraphQL query exceeds a given threshold.
 In this sense, the module should be used as a dependency in GraphQL server frameworks that execute the server-side runtime process of GraphQL.

 The result size-calculation algorithm implemented in this module has been introduced in the following research paper.